 The Project must provide services to eligible clients.
 Services can be delivered in person or virtually.
-MBDA calls and emails to the program operator and/or the project director must be returned by the next business day.
-In addition, the Project operator and Project director shall provide MBDA and other authorized federal government officials with accessibility to the Project upon request.
+MBDA calls and emails to the Project operator and/or the Project director must be returned by the next business day.
+In addition, the Project operator and Project director shall provide MBDA and other authorized federal government officials with accessibility to the Project team upon request.
 Within sixty (60) days after receipt of the award, the Project operator shall report via Grants Online to the Federal Program Officer, and to the MBDA Chief Information Officer (CIO) of the Office of Information Technology, Research and Innovation that it has complied with all information technology requirements (see Appendix E: Information Technology and Computer Requirements).
 Within sixty (60) days after receipt of the award, the Project operator shall also report the name, contact telephone number, and email address of the Project director, MBDA Business Project staff member(s), and the network or system administrator.

-3. Personnel - Each Project operator is required to have a Project director employed and exclusively dedicated on a full-time basis to the Project, and is removed from any competing interests.
-The Project director is vital to the MBDA Business Project program and is viewed as the Project operator's key representative to ensure the Project achieves its performance goals.
+Personnel - The Project operator is required to have a Project director employed.
+If proposed, an exclusive AMP director should be removed from any competing interests.
+The AMP director is vital to the AMP Program and is viewed as the Project operator's key representative to ensure the Project achieves its performance goals.
 The Project director must possess suitable management and business qualifications, including a minimum of a bachelor's degree or equivalent experience in a business-related field.
 Failure to hire a Project director within sixty (60) days may result in enforcement action under the award, including the withholding of award payments.

-The selection of a Project director requires consultation with the MBDA Federal Program Officer (FPO) during a review of candidate qualifications.
+The selection of a Project director requires the MBDA Federal Program Officer (FPO) to conduct a review of candidate qualifications.
 The Project operator shall submit to the FPO at the onset of competition and/or after an award is issued, the Project director's resume and a minimum of three professional references.
-Successful candidates will be submitted to the Grants Officer via the FPO for notification.
-The Project operator shall employ personnel with the knowledge and skills to develop and manage strategic relationships that enhance the Project's ability to source contracts, counsel minority firms on securing large contract and financial transactions, assist clients in negotiations with purchasing organizations and financing institutions, coordinate and collaborate on client service efforts, actively promote the brand of the Project and advise MBEs on accessing global markets as outlined in Section VI., "Award Administration Information."
+Successful candidates will be recommended to the Grants Officer via the FPO.

+The Project operator shall employ personnel with the knowledge and skills to develop and manage strategic relationships that enhance the Project's ability to source contracts, counsel minority firms on securing large contract and financial transactions, assist clients in negotiations with purchasing organizations and financing institutions, coordinate and collaborate on client service efforts, actively promote the brand of the Project and advise MBEs on accessing global markets as outlined in Section I.A.4., "Program Details and Work Requirements."
 All consulting personnel should have a minimum of a bachelor's degree or equivalent experience.